All Episodes

 This was a missed opportunity to really create safety and security for an institution that deserves our protection.

-And they m they blew it.
+And they blew it.

 Sean, you're on the Sean Hannity show.